Rin-ng/hacktivpress/README.md

 However, to add or edit a blog post, you would need to create an account.

 # How to access
-You just have to access your localhost [like such](http://localhost:8080/), to read all blog posts created by our users.
+You just have to access your localhost [like such](http://localhost:8080/), to read all blog posts created by our users (Please activate the server first).
 To edit or add a blog, you would have to sign in first.
 Don't have an account?
 Don't worry, you can sign up for free!